Advantages and Disadvantages of Biogas

 1. Biogas is Eco-Friendly

 Biogas is a renewable, as well as a clean, source of energy.
 Gas generated through biodigestion is non-polluting; it actually reduces greenhouse emissions (i.e. reduces the greenhouse effect).
-No combustion takes place in the process, meaning there is zero emission of greenhouse gasses to the atmosphere; therefore, using landfill gas as a form of energy production is actually a great way to combat global warming.
+No combustion takes place in the process, meaning there is zero emission of greenhouse gasses to the atmosphere; therefore, using gas from waste as a form of energy is actually a great way to combat global warming.

 Unsurprisingly, concern for the environment is a major reason why the use of biogas has become more widespread.
 Biogas plants significantly curb the greenhouse effect: the plants lower methane emissions by capturing this harmful gas and using it as fuel.
 Biogas generation helps cut reliance on the use of fossil fuels, such as oil and coal.